Don't miss our next workshop! Demystifying Grasses

 Mt Cuba Lecture Series - Various programs - click here for schedule.

 Check our Complete Calendar for other upcoming events

 Join our Facebook forum to share photos, events and opportunities related to natives plants and our mission.
 Our group is closed and you must submit a request to join.
 We do this to help us keep out spam and maintain this group as a respectful forum for people interested in native plants.

-We accept financial donations by check.
-Please send to our mailing address:
+We accept financial donations by Paypal, credit card or by check.
+For PayPal or credit card, click the Donate Button above.
+For checks, please send to our mailing address:

 PO Box 807, Boalsburg, PA 16827.